NextronSystems/analysis-cockpit-manual/usage/glossary.rst

 fields in which event types are specific enough to be used in a filter that can be used to automatically group events.

-These groups can be identified by a common so-called “Auto Case ID” (formerly Group ID).
+These groups can be identified by a common so-called "Auto Case ID" (formerly Group ID).
 See the respective entry in this Glossary.

 The filter templates are static and predefined.

-E.g., a typical filter template states that for events in the Module “Filescan”, the fields FILE and SHA1 are sufficiently specific to group events based on equal values in these two fields.
+E.g., a typical filter template states that for events in the Module "Filescan", the fields FILE and SHA1 are sufficiently specific to group events based on equal values in these two fields.